LandRegistry/development-environment-alpha/README.md

 You will need a Mac running Mac OS 10.9 or above with a user account with sudo access.
 (This does not need to be an administrator, you just need to add yourself into /etc/sudoers)

+You will also need python version >= 2.7.5 and git version >= 1.8.0

+For external tools such as elasticsearch you will need java >= 1.7

+The various python libraries may require a C compiler to build, so you'll need the XCode command line tools, available from https://developer.apple.com/xcode/downloads/

 ### Bootstrapping

 To obtain a development environment simply check out this repository and run